devARcoder/devARcoder/README.md

 ### 🎯 Learning Goals

-- 🔹 Building advanced React UI components
+- 🔹 Build advanced, reusable React components
-- 🔹 Improving project architecture
+- 🔹 Learn modern architecture & file structure in frontend projects
-- 🔹 Next.js & Animation Libraries
+- 🔹 Master animation libraries and real-time interaction in web apps

 ---

 ### 🙌 Thanks for visiting!

-> "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+> _"Code is like humor.
+When you have to explain it, it’s bad."_ – Cory House